NickF0211/sleecvalDef/README.md

 ### The repo contains:
         1. The implementation of the tool LLM-SAM
-        2. the supplementary material description: supplementary.pdf
+        2. The supplementary material description: supplementary.pdf
+        3. The evaluation artifacts for answering RQ1 and RQ2

 ## To install LLM-SAN,
        1. please follow the instrucition in `LEGO_SLVAC for dialy needs to be re made.